 SURVEY PROCEDURES

-If you agree to participate in the study, you will be asked to complete a 30 minute self-administered questionnaire via computer today and then to complete annual follow-up surveys via telephone for the next three years.
+If you agree to participate in the study, you will be asked to complete a 30 minute self-administered survey via computer today and then to complete annual follow-up surveys via telephone for the next three years.
 The question topics include your employment and financial experiences, housing status and satisfaction, lifestyle and health issues.
-For each follow-up interview that you complete, which will take approximately 30 minutes, you will receive $20 as a token of appreciation.
+For each survey that you complete, which will take approximately 30 minutes, you will receive $20 as a token of appreciation.

 POTENTIAL BENEFITS

 There are no immediate program benefits or services provided to those completing today’s computer survey.
-For each annual follow-up survey that you complete, you will receive $20 as a token of appreciation.
+For each survey that you complete, you will receive $20 as a token of appreciation.
 This evaluation may also generate support for government policies that offer resources to households such as yours for investment in long-term economic growth.